performous/performous-avatars-official/README.md

 # Get on stage!
 - Choose from over 30 cartoonish avatars
-- Represent your taste, skill or subculture
+- Show your taste, skill or subculture
+- cool alternative vibes for your next performous session
 - Updates once a year
 - High-res images, 2:3, transparent